HTC seeks Myanmar edge with local font phones

 Until now, Chou says, Myanmarese users of mobile phones and computers must install fonts in their own language, a process that is cumbersome, often invalidates the device's warranty and has, he says, slowed innovation and the embrace of technology.

-HTC has instead teamed up with a local distributor and a software developer to customize Google's Android operating system so its devices display local fonts and sport a dedicated and, Chou says, intuitive, Myanmar language onscreen keyboard.
+HTC has instead teamed up with a local distributor and a software developer to customise Google's (GOOG.O) Android operating system so its devices display local fonts and sport a dedicated and, Chou says, intuitive, Myanmar language onscreen keyboard.

 "You don't have to spend two months to learn how to type it," Chou said in an interview ahead of the launch.
 "You just type it.
 We want to give people here a computing device they don't have to learn.
 They just try it, they just use it, they just get it."